stanfordjournalism/stanford-progj-2021/projects/fda_recall_entities.md

 ### fda.py

-`fda.py` should scrape the links to [2020 medical device recall announcements](https://www.fda.gov/medical-devices/medical-device-recalls/2020-medical-device-recalls) and then request and save the raw HTML for each of those "detail" pages to the `data/raw/` directory inside of your project.
+`fda.py` should scrape the links to [2021 medical device recall announcements](https://www.fda.gov/medical-devices/medical-device-recalls/2021-medical-device-recalls) and then request and save the raw HTML for each of those "detail" pages to the `data/raw/` directory inside of your project.

 The files must be named using the last portion of their URL + the `.html` suffix.
 For example, this url:

 	https://www.fda.gov/medical-devices/medical-device-recalls/ge-healthcare-recalls-carescape-respiratory-modules-due-incorrect-oxygen-values

-...should be save here:
+...should be saved here:

 	data/raw/ge-healthcare-recalls-carescape-respiratory-modules-due-incorrect-oxygen-values.html